nasa/astrobee_gds/docs/debugging_tab.md

 command).
 You can also use this tab to configure the cameras on Astrobee (via `SETTINGS_METHOD_SET_CAMERA`), and start or stop them from streaming images (via `SETTINGS_METHOD_SET_CAMERA_STREAMING`)

- (About the name of the tab, the Control Station is also called "GDS", for "Ground Data System".)
+(Regarding the name of the tab, the Control Station is also called "GDS", for "Ground Data System".)

-### Power State
+### Data To Disk

-This subtab (`gov.nasa.arc.verve.freeflyer.workbench.parts.advanced.EpsPart`) displays the information from the EpsConfig and EpsState messages.
+This subtab (`gov.nasa.arc.verve.freeflyer.workbench.parts.advanced.DataToDiskPart`) displays the ROS Topics the robot can log (from the DataTopicsList message), and which topics it is logging (from the DataToDiskState message).
+Click a column heading in the table to sort by that column.

+To change which rostopics the Astrobee will log (but not whether Astrobee is currently logging anything), select a configuration file from a dropdown and click the associated "Configure" button.
+The dropdowns are populated with the names of the files in the DataToDisk folder (see [Config Files](config_files.md)).
+There are multiple Configure dropdown-button pairs to make it faster to change between recording profiles.
+When you click Configure Data, the CompressedFilePublisher compresses and sends the selected json file on topic `astrobee_compressed_file-data_to_disk`.
+When the DataToDiskPart receives the CompressedFileAck, it sends `DATA_METHOD_SET_DATA_TO_DISK`.

+To actually start or stop recording data to disk, use the buttons labeled Start Recording and Stop Recording, which send `DATA_METHOD_START_RECORDING` and `DATA_METHOD_STOP_RECORDING` commands.
+Start recording takes a string parameter that is used as part of the filename of the recorded data; enter this parameter in the text box next to the Start Recording button.

+### Localization Commands

+Use this tab (`gov.nasa.arc.verve.freeflyer.workbench.parts.advanced.LocalizationCommandsPart`) to switch localization methods, reset the EKF, initialize the bias, idle propulsion, or no-op.

+## Other Tab

 ### Standard Controls

-Use this subtab (`gov.nasa.arc.verve.freeflyer.workbench.parts.standard.StandardControls`, created by the `OperatingLimitsPart`) to Grab Control or Stop (same as Station Keep on the other tabs) the Astrobee.
+This subtab `gov.nasa.arc.verve.freeflyer.workbench.parts.standard.AdminControlPanel`.
+Use it to Grab Control or Stop (same as Station Keep on the other tabs) the Astrobee.
 The Send Zones button uses the `SendZonesManager` to send the keepin and keepout zones in the current `{world}` folder to the robot.
 The zones are first concatenated into one file, and the file is sent as a Compressed file on topic